 style G fill:#fef2f2,stroke:#f87171

-Coroutine mode is the one you want for new code.
-It’s faster (no fork per request), cleaner (no global state leaking between requests), and the only mode where you get to use real concurrency inside a request — fan out three DB queries in parallel, wait on all three, return the result.
+Coroutine mode is faster, cleaner (no global state leaking between requests), and lets you use real concurrency inside a request — fan out three DB queries in parallel, wait on all three, return the result.

 What this means for you, in practice